ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-px30/UnBoxing.md

 <center>
 <img src="index.assets/box-content.png" alt="box-content" style="zoom:67%;" />
 </center>

-1. Industrial I-Pi SMARC development kit containing the carrier and SMARC LEC-PX30 SoM pre-assembled in a chassis
+1. Industrial I-Pi SMARC development kit containing the carrier and SMARC LEC-PX30 SoM pre-assembled in a chassis. <br>
-2. 12Vdc /2A Power adapter with barrel connector (picture illustrates the US version, an EU version is also available)
+2. d12Vdc /2A Power adapter with barrel connector (picture illustrates the US version, an EU version is also available). <br>
-3. micro USB to Type A cable for OTG connection
+3. micro USB to Type A cable for OTG connection. <br>
-4. micro-SD card with adapter (32 GB)
+4. micro-SD card with adapter (32 GB).

 <br>

 **Watch our unboxing video to find out more:**

 <center>
 <iframe
-    width="640"
+    width="100%"
     height="480"
     src="https://www.youtube.com/embed/JqBQaoybEgU"
     frameborder="0"